monzo/progression-framework/frameworks/engineering/web.md

 - Identifies obvious deficiencies in the development processes and supports activities to improve them

-- Assists more experiences engineers on the design of larger features
+- Assists more experienced engineers on the design of larger features

 - Modifies and improves code outside of the developer abstractions and reasons about the improvements effectively